NazmiyehSadiyeh/home-assistant.io/source/_integrations/nasa_api.markdown

 ## Custom Dashboard for the NASA integration

-To overcome the limitation of the APOD integration where clicking on the image doesn’t show additional details, It's recommended that users create a custom dashboard.
-This custom dashboard will fully display the APOD data and provide more detailed information about each near-Earth object (NEO), such as its size, velocity, and closest approach.
+To enhance the user experience and overcome the limitations of the APOD integration, where clicking on the image doesn’t provide additional details, creating a custom dashboard in Home Assistant is recommended.
+This dashboard will display detailed information for all available NASA data sources, offering richer insights and a more interactive experience.

+- **APOD (Astronomy Picture of the Day):** The custom dashboard displays the APOD integration with its title, description and image.
+This provides a complete view of the daily astronomy image and its accompanying details.
+- **NeoWs (Near-Earth Object Web Service):** A summary of Near-Earth Objects (NEOs) is displayed, including detailed data for each object, such as size, velocity, miss distance and closest approach.
+This makes it easy to view key characteristics of each asteroid directly on the dashboard, without the need for additional interactions.
+- **Mars Weather:** Mars weather data is shown in a user-friendly widget, displaying the temperature, atmospheric pressure and wind speed.
+It also includes the season, min and max temperature.

 ### How to Create a Custom Dashboard